Cycle Canada Bicycle Tours

 Our Route discovers your Roots

-On day one we discover Port Hope, where the Ganaraska River empties into the lake.
+On day one discover Port Hope, where the Ganaraska River empties into the lake.
 It's now a quiet village beyond the fringe of Toronto commuter towns and it was a busy Indigenous gathering place during river salmon runs before European settlement of the continent.
 Cobourg is an historic town settled by United Empire Loyalists and was the birthplace of silent film star Marie Dressler.
 It is the location of one of the most architecturally striking town halls in the country.

-On the way we travel on a series of "reaches" — long and narrow waterways — that separate the mainland from the island that is Prince Edward County.
+On the way travel on a series of "reaches" — long and narrow waterways — that separate the mainland from the island that is Prince Edward County.

 The lakeside town of Belleville was settled by United Empire Loyalists, those who chose the British side during the American revolution.
 From Belleville cross over to Prince Edward County to go through Picton, a bustling community in summer because the island's many beaches are popular vacation destinations.